dougeby/IntuneDocs/intune/enrollment-autopilot.md

 > [!NOTE]
 > The updated profile is assigned to devices.
 However, the updated profile won't be applied to a device that has already enrolled in Intune until after the device is reset and reenrolled.

+## Using AutoPilot in other portals
+If you are not interested in mobile device management, you have the ability to use AutoPilot in Microsoft Store for Business, for example.
+While using other portals is an option, we recommend that you only use Intune to manage your AutoPilot deployments.
+If you use Intune and another portal, Intune isn't able to:
+- Display changes to profiles created in Intune, but edited in another portal
+- Synchronize profiles created in another portal
+- Display changes to profile assignments done in another portal
+- Synchronize profile assignments done in another portal

 ## Next steps
 After you configure Windows AutoPilot for registered Windows 10 devices, learn how to manage those devices.
 For details, see [What is Microsoft Intune device management?](https://docs.microsoft.com/intune/device-management)